julianrojas87/inuse-iswc-2021/content/related-work.md

-in the British railway domain, highlights the reduction of costs as a consequence of more efficient data flows, and hints towards the need of increasing adoption from industry [](cite:cites morris2014).
+in the British railway domain, highlights the reduction of costs as a consequence of more efficient data flows, and hints towards the need for increasing adoption from industry [](cite:cites morris2014).
 More recently, Bischof et al. [](cite:cites bischof2020) outlined the requirements and challenges to define an open standard ontology for railway topologies based on existing standards.